 Kelley suggests following these tips for a good game of tug:

 - Don’t let your dog tug so hard it hurts you.
 “If you’re tugging with a dog that's stronger than you are, it's up to you to let go if they pull too hard or abruptly.
 If they want to keep tugging with you, it benefits them to modulate and tug at an acceptable strength level.”

-- Don’t let your dog move its grip closer to your hand.
+- Don’t let your dog move their grip closer to your hand.
 “Dogs often try to move their grip closer.
 They are excited and invested in the game!
 But that will make it easier for him to hit you with his teeth, and that's a big no.”

 - If your dog takes the toy away, they have to bring it back in order to keep playing.
 “If you chase your dog around when they win the toy, they learn they should run away with it!
 You can encourage them to take prosocial actions and resume playing only when they have brought it back.”

 - If you take the toy away, everyone takes a quick break.
 Kelley suggests, “10 or 15 seconds is fine, just long enough so he’s not lunging back into it the second he loses his grip.”